 Start with Easy Cooking Projects if You’ve Been Under Stress

-If you don’t like the cooking projects I’ve suggested below, then research your own, browse our Recipes on Grantourismo, head to your favourite food blog or cooking site, recreate dishes you discovered on your travels, or buy a cookbook by the chef of your favourite restaurant to re-live your most memorable meals out at home.
+If the cooking projects I’ve suggested below don’t excite you, research your own, browse our Recipes on Grantourismo, head to your favourite food blogs or recipe sites, recreate dishes you discovered on your travels, or buy a cookbook by the chef of your favourite restaurant to re-live your most memorable meals out at home.

 Bake Sourdough Bread

 Few things in life taste better than home-baked bread, fresh out of the oven, spread thick with quality butter, which is one reason why learning to bake sourdough bread was one of the biggest trends of pandemic cooking.